Cesar-Urteaga/1707_R_GRID_NOTES/README.md

 ##  Organization of the Files

 The project has the following structure:
-  * **_RESOURCES**: The contents of this folder are
+  * **_RESOURCES**: The contents of this folder are the following:
     * **_VIGNETTES**: Contains all the vignettes of the grid package.
   * **_TEXTS**: Consists of all my notes.

 ## R session

-The session in which I run the code was the following:
+The session in which I have run the code was the following:

 ```r
 > sessionInfo()